OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 ---
-title: Basic scripts for Office Scripts in Excel
+title: First scripts for Excel
-description: A collection of code samples to use with Office Scripts in Excel. ms.date: 02/13/2023 ms.localizationpriority: medium
+description: A collection of basic code samples to use with Office Scripts in Excel. ms.date: 02/13/2023 ms.localizationpriority: medium
 ---

-# Basic scripts for Office Scripts in Excel
+# First scripts for Excel

 The following samples are simple scripts for you to try on your own workbooks.
+They form the building blocks to larger solutions.
 To use them in Excel:

 1. Open a workbook in Excel.
 1. Open the **Automate** tab.